bastakka/pycecast-radio/README.md

 ### pycecast

 Edit file `config/config-example.json` to your liking and rename it to `config.json`.
-Be sure to fill same values for hostname, port and password as in Icecast config, pycecast will use source password.
+Be sure to fill same values for hostname, port and password as in Icecast config, pycecast will use source password from icecast configuration.

 ## License